The Stones that built Cambridge

 LATE MIDDLE AGES

-King’s Hall at Trinity was commenced in the year 1400 along with a substantial wall along the length of the river bank, the building materials were brick, ragstone and chalk (clunch) from Hynton believed to be the old name for Cherry Hinton and Barrington.
+In 1400, construction began on King’s Hall at Trinity and a substantial wall along the riverbank, using brick, ragstone, and chalk (clunch) from Hynton, likely the old name for Cherry Hinton and Barrington.

 Trinity College

-During 1559 reclaimed building stone is brought in from the Greyfriars in Cambridge which was abandoned 21 years earlier.
-Reclaimed stone also came from Ramsey Abbey in Huntingshire, newly quarried limestone was brought in from Barrington and Weldon transported along the River Ouse and into Cambridge by water.
+In 1559, reclaimed building stone came from the Greyfriars in Cambridge and Ramsey Abbey in Huntingdonshire.
+Newly quarried limestone arrived from Barrington and Weldon, transported via the river Ouse into Cambridge.

 Emmanuel College